 Here again is an example of how our early ideas can change, we loved this image as inspiration of the central portion of a long head table.
 In our discussion with Jenna and the venue, it was decided that a long head table would be used but that we would be seating bridal party members on both sides making this design no longer possible.
 We have now changed course and will be executing a greenery garland runner along with candlelight.

 We hope you enjoyed seeing a little bit of what goes into the early stages of planning a wedding design.
 Creating the proposal moodboard is the first step in our process, but one that absolutely informs how we will proceed with the rest of the planning process.
 After we’ve create the proposal moodboard and the service proposal for a bride our next steps after booking is to visit the venue together with our bride (read more about why we love to do venue visits here) and then we head back to the design drawing board to flesh out the plans that we developed for her original proposal.
 At this point in the process we create a much more extensive visual, a full wedding lookbook.
 This document is a visual representation of each element of the day and can range from five-twelve pages in length.

 If looking at these plans for Jenna’s wedding day has you feeling inspired and wishing you had this type of support creating your own wedding design then reach out and say hi.
 We would love to schedule a complimentary consultation where we’ll chat all about your biggest wedding day dreams.
 We love to create harmonious color palettes and cohesive designs and would be thrilled to help you on this complicated design adventure.

-The images contained in this post were sourced through wedding blogs, Instagram and Pinterest, we do not claim them as our own work but rather as a source of inspiration for this project.
-Please follow the link below each image to find the original source material, creators and photographers.
+The images contained in this post were sourced from wedding blogs, Instagram and Pinterest, we do not claim them as our own work but rather as a source of inspiration for this project.
+Please follow the link below each image to find the original source material, creators, and photographers.
 Graphic image: Stacy Hart Photography